less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

-If everything went correctly in **terminal 4**, you should see a countdown (after 5 seconds) and subsequent velocity commands as shown below:
+If everything went correctly in **Terminal 3**, you should see a countdown (after 5 seconds) and subsequent velocity commands as shown below:

 ```bash
 >>> [ INFO] [...]: Countdown: 10s